kwalker3000/audiophile-e-commerce/README.md

-# Frontend Mentor - AudioPhile e-commerce website
+# Frontend Mentor - Audiophile e-commerce website

 This is a solution to the [Audiophile e-commerce website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.